 This presentation may contain forward-looking statements.
 All statements other than statements of historical fact are forward-looking statements.
 These forward-looking statements can be identified by the use of words such as "illustrative", "representative", "expect", "plan", "will", "estimate", "project", "intend", "believe", and other similar expressions that do not relate to historical matters, and include estimates of UCA and Illustrative Caret Adjusted Yield.
 These forward-looking statements reflect the Company's current views about future events, and are subject to numerous known and unknown risks, uncertainties, assumptions and changes in circumstances that may cause the Company's actual results to differ significantly from those expressed in any forward-looking statement.
-The Company does not guarantee that the transactions and events described will happen as described for that they will happen at all).
+The Company does not guarantee that the transactions and events described will happen as described (or that they will happen at all).

-The following factors, among others, could cause actual results and future events to differ materially from those set forth or contemplated in the forward-looking statements: [1] any delay in or our inability to realize the expected benefits of the recently consummated merger of Safehold Inc. and iStar Inc. ["STAR"] and/or our recently consummated spin-off of Star Holdings (collectively, the "transactions"); [2] changes in tax laws, regulations, rates, policies or interpretations; [3] the risk of unexpected significant transaction costs and/or unknown liabilities related to the transactions; [4] potential litigation relating to the transactions; [5] the impact of actions taken by significant stockholders; [6] general economic and business conditions; [7] market demand for ground lease capital; [8] the Company's significant stockholders; [6] general economic and business conditions; [7] market demand for ground lease capital; [8] the Company's abusiness described in the company's leases will not adequately keep up with changes in market value and inflation; [11] risks associated with certain tenant and industry concentrations in our portfolio; [12] conflicts of interest and other risks associated with our relationship with Star Holdings and other significant investors; [13] risks associated with using debt to fund the Company's business activities (including changes in interest rates and/or credit spreads, the ability to source financing at rates below the capitalization rates of our assets, and refinancing and interest rates including and interest rates including and interest rates including and interest rates and or recently related to Caret units in the future; [16] risks that tenant rights in certain of our ground leases will limit or eliminate the Owned Residual Portfolio realizations from such properties; [17] general risks affecting the real estate industry and local real estate markets (including, without limitation, the potential inability to enter into or renew ground leases at favorable rates, includi
+The following factors, among others, could cause actual results and future events to differ materially from those set forth or contemplated in the forward-looking statements: [1] any delay in or our inability to realize the expected benefits of the recently consummated merger of Safehold Inc. and iStar Inc. ("STAR") and/or our recently consummated spin-off of Star Holdings (collectively, the "transactions"); [2] changes in tax laws, regulations, rates, policies or interpretations; [3] the risk of unexpected significant transaction costs and/or unknown liabilities related to the transactions; [4] potential litigation relating to the transactions; [5] the impact of actions taken by significant stockholders; [6] general economic and business conditions; [7] market demand for ground lease capital; [8] the Company's subject to the transactions; [7] the availability of funds to complete new ground lease investments; [10] risks that the rent adjustment clauses in the Company's leases will not adequately keep up with changes in market value and inflation; [11] risks associated with certain tenant and industry concentrations in our portfolio; [12] conflicts of interest and other risks associated with our relationship with Star Holdings and other significant investors; [13] risks associated with using debt to fund the Company's business activities (including changes in interest rates and/or credit spreads, the ability to source financing at rates below the capitalization rates of our assets, and refinancing and interest rate risks); [14] risks that we will be unable to realize incremental value from the UCA in our Owned Residual Portfolio; [15] the value that will be attributed to Caret units in the future; [16] risks that tenant rights in certain of our ground leases will limit or eliminate the Owned Residual Portfolio realizations from such properties; [17] general risks affecting the real estate industry and local real estate markets (including, without limitation, the potential inability to enter into or renew ground